SwissDataScienceCenter/renku/README.md

     recipes for common use-cases with Renku for users and administrators
 -   [Reference](https://renku.notion.site/Renku-2-0-Reference-874b6f7b83a044598f5bdbf1193cb150):
     various concepts explained in detail.
+-   [Renku 2.0 blog post](https://blog.renkulab.io/deep-dive-2-0/): discover what is new in Renku 2.0
 -   [\"Legacy\" documentation:](https://renku.readthedocs.org): the
     documentation pages for the previous version of the platform.